What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

 - Blog comments (your own blog or other blogs in your niche)

-Include both multiple-choice and essay-style questions in your survey.
-With multiple-choice questions, you will get a good summary that will quickly point you in the right direction.
-Essay questions let you see the language – the actual words and phrases – your target customers use to describe their pain points.
+You’ll want to include multiple-choice questions and a few essay-style questions in your survey.
+With multiple-choice questions, you will get a high-level summary that will quickly help you identify the main pain points.
+Essay questions let you see the language – the actual words – your target customers use.
+Those phrases are gold when you get ready to write your sales page!

-Related: If you’re stuck on this step, ask yourself if you can you describe your niche in 10 words or less.
+If you’re stuck on this step, ask yourself if you can describe your niche in 10 words or less.
 If not, you may need to work on refining your target market.

-Now that you’ve learned what your market needs and wants, decide the format and length of your program.
+Are you ready for the fun part?
+Now that you’ve learned what your market needs and wants, decide on the specifics of your program.
+What format will it be?
+How long?

 One last thought about time traps